nikola-bodrozic/react-express-api/README.md

 # Full Stack

 Express server & React TypeScript on Docker, on local dev environment and in Kubernetes cluster.
-Repo shows how to use:
+Features:
 - JWT access & refresh tokens
 - HTTP only cookies